ryanmaclean/k8s-dd-cnhh/README.md

 Some useful commands as we run through the hands-on portion.

 ## Azure Integration Steps
-Note that these won't be required if using the Azure Marketplace in the future, but for today's session we'll go through the old process.
+Note that these won't be required if using the new sign-up in the future, but for today's session we'll go through the old process.
 Further, the Subscription you deploy the read-only Service Principal to should also be the one that contains your AKS cluster, as we'll be using that data later on!

 ### Get Tenant ID